 Originally the definition of a farm was the smallest landholding that produced a taxable surplus.
 Peasants were untaxable units, largely self-sufficient and therefore economically uninteresting to governments of any colour, only working to earn money (expand the economy) when they needed cash or crops failed.
 Curiously most farms are now seen as needing subsidies, wrecking the definition of the words, and distorting their relationships with society beyond reason.
 Maybe governments have the opportunity to revise their suppression of peasanting (and suppressed it is, through planning, health and safety, and retail laws designed to favour farms and companies and virtually outlaw peasanting).
-Producing for oneself is the highest value end of production, as one is the farmer, manufacturer, retailer, and often tax collector, therefore quadrupling many items value.
+Producing for yourself is the highest value end of production, as you are the farmer, manufacturer, retailer, and often tax collector, therefore quadrupling many items value.
 Can peasanting compete with mechanised, computerised, globalised production?
 In order to explore reinventing peasanting in 21st Century UK, in 2009 my family bought a 2 acre bracken and bramble patch.